norhum/gpt2_ppo/README.md

 ## Practical Limitations and Challenges

-Integrating more recent and powerful models (e.g., Llama-3.2-3B) as the reward model has proven challenging due to differences in tokenization methods.
+* Integrating more recent and powerful models (e.g., Llama-3.2-3B) as the reward model has proven challenging due to differences in tokenization methods.
 This is a potential area for future improvement.
+* I was unable to fit the model to my single RTX 4060 GPU or any of the Kaggle GPUs, so I would need to use a cloud GPU but want to keep costs low.
+* Pretraining with a refined dataset would yield better results than using a larger model as the reward model for PPO training, as it would be more cost-effective.

 ## Acknowledgements